14 Most Ridiculous Eastenders Storylines

 After the very tedious "revenge" plot, the Carters are on the verge of losing their pub.
 Mick's participation in a heist has failed to solve the problem (see above), so its the last day before the Carters have to leave.

-But there is a ring that Halfway took in the heist, and with only hours to spare it turns out to be worth £200,000, so they just need to hand over the ring and the pub is saved.
-Unfortunately in the meantime the dog Lady Di swallows it, so it needs to be recovered first.
-Luckily that happens, the ring is handed over, and no one is concerned that it is stolen.
+Nevermind, it would be too inconvenient to future plots for the Carters to lose the pub, so with only hours to spare the ring that Halfway took in the heist turned out to be worth £200,000.
+The Carters just needed to hand over the ring and the pub is saved.
+Unfortunately the dog Lady Di swallowed the ring, so it needed to be recovered first.
+Luckily that happened, the ring was handed over.
+(No one was concerned about proof of purchase or ownership).
 Everything is great and the Carters keep the pub.

 2. Kat Slater Discovers She Had Twins (2016)